Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/shortcut-cloud-connector.md

 Use the preview results button to verify the sample values of the selected properties and query filter.

 ### Sync
-The refresh interval determines how often your data is synced between the data source and the Shortcut Microsoft Graph connector index.
+The refresh interval determines how often your data is synced between the data source and the Shortcut Copilot connector index.
 There are two types of refresh intervals - full crawl and incremental crawl.
 For more information, see [Refresh settings](configure-connector.md#guidelines-for-sync-settings).
 You can change the default refresh interval here if needed.

 If you have issues or want to provide feedback, contact [Microsoft Graph support](https://developer.microsoft.com/en-us/graph/support).